AlejandroBlanco2001/Obsidian-Vault/The NoSQL Ecosystem.md

 The relational databases are great for the majority of uses cases where relations (duh) are need it, but they come with a complexity:

 1. Complexity leads to unpredictability.
 SQL's expressiveness makes it challenging to reason about the cost of each query, and thus the cost of a workload.

 2. There are many ways to model a problem and the relational data model is strict: the schema assigned to each table specifies the data in each row.
 If we are storing less structured data, or rows with more variance in the columns they store, the relational model may be needlessly restrictive.

  3. If the data grows past the capacity of one server, then the tables in the database will have to be partitioned across computers.
-To avoid JOINs having to cross the network in order to get data in different tables, we will have to denormalize it.
+To avoid JOINs having to cross the network in order to get data in different tables, we will have to de-normalize it.
 Denormalization stores all of the data from different tables that one might want to look up at once in a single place.
 This makes our database look like a key-lookup storage system, leaving us wondering what other data models might better suit the data.

 ## Inspiration for NoSQL